-Updates to both plans were last completed in 2015.
+Previous updates to both plans were last completed in 2015.
 Much of the recommendations of the previous plans have been advanced.
 Review the 2040 Regional Transit and Specialized Transportation Plans here.

 Stakeholder Advisory Group

-The project team has created an Advisory Committee.
+The project team created an Advisory Committee.
 Invited members of the Advisory Committee include a representative range of community leaders, local governments, mobility advocacy groups, and other critical transit and specialized transportation stakeholders.